 I think this response explains the reluctance many people within the industry have towards expressing their views on this issue publicly.

 Several of the people I’ve had responses from are picture book illustrators.
-When I was writing the article I’d assumed that the predominance of “cute” over “cool” was partly a reflection of the personal preferences of many illustrators and had suggested that illustrators with such preferences might be drawn to working in the picture book industry.
+When I was writing the essay I’d assumed that the predominance of “cute” over “cool” was partly a reflection of the personal preferences of many illustrators and had suggested that illustrators with such preferences might be drawn to working in the picture book industry.
 However some of the comments I’ve received have made me reassess this view.

 One illustrator made this comment about their experience at art college:

-“It was funny how the idea' of 'cool' instantly reversed from a 'macho' GCSE school to a more 'feminine' art education and I think this was even reflected in ideas of what is good (suitable) art and bad.”*This suggests that, in some instances, illustrators may be encouraged to suppress their more boy-typical preferences as part of their training.
+“It was funny how the idea' of 'cool' instantly reversed from a 'macho' GCSE school to a more 'feminine' art education and I think this was even reflected in ideas of what is good (suitable) art and bad.”*

 Other illustrators I subsequently heard from seemed to have had a relatively impartial training (or were self taught) but described being steered away from producing boy-friendly content once they began working in the industry.
 Two of them made the point that the cuteness that characterises much of their work was a reflection of supply and demand rather than personal preference.
 They both said they would like to work on more picture books with cooler or darker content, but could rarely get commissioned to do so.
 And, as one illustrator commented, they needed to “pay the bills” like everyone else.
 It wasn’t that these illustrators didn’t enjoy working on cute picture books, it’s just that they would have liked to work on some cool books as well.